asharam582/MultiLabel-Movie-Genre-Classification/README.md

 - `data/`: Contains the dataset with plot summaries and genre labels.
 - `notebooks/`: Jupyter notebooks for data preprocessing, feature engineering, model training, and evaluation.
 - `models/`: Trained models and model evaluation metrics.
-- `scripts/`: Utility scripts for data preprocessing and evaluation.
 - `requirements.txt`: List of Python dependencies.

 ## Getting Started